 The recoverable amount of the CGU is determined based on value-in-use calculations.
-These calculations use cash flow projections based on financial budgets covering a one-year period and extrapolated for the remaining operating period based on the following information with reference to past performance and expectation for market development.
+These calculations use cash flow projections based on financial budgets covering a oneyear period and extrapolated for the remaining operating period based on the following information with reference to past performance and expectation for market development.

-2012 2011

-HK\$'000 HK\$'000

-Estimated growth rate 5.00% 5.00%
+2012 HK\$'000 2011 HK\$'000 Estimated growth rate Discount rate 5.00% 6.00% 5.00% 6.56%

-Discount rate 6.00% 6.56%

-16 GOODWILL (CONTINUED)
+16 Goodwill (Continued)